jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-1-installation.md

 { no-linenums }

 Now, the first thing we want to do is disabling **SSH** password login to prefer a **private key** secured by **a passphrase**.
-This reduces risks of successfully bruteforce attack to 0.
+This reduces risks of a successful brute-force attack to 0.
 And your SSH login should remain secure as long as the machine you keep this private key on stays secure too.

-!!! warning "For the whole tutorial, I'll assume that you're operating form an ubuntu local machine.
+!!! warning "For the whole tutorial, I'll assume that you're operating from an ubuntu local machine.
 If it is not the case, please adapt local commands to your operating system."

 ```bash title="On local machine"
 # generate a new key pair (1)